RibeiroGroup/Tutorials/1_ClassicalHarmonicOscillator/instructions.md

 <img src="assets/oscillator.png" alt="drawing" width="400"/>
 </p>

 The mechanical oscillator is constrained to move harmonically along the $y$ direction.
-Its rest position is set at the origin ($x = 0$, $y = 0$).
+Its rest position is set at the origin $(x = 0$, $y = 0)$.
 Before the electric field is turned on, the equation of motion for the system is the well-known harmonic oscillator differential equation (Newton's 2nd law for motion of a point particle near equilibrium)

 $\Large m \frac{\partial^2 y}{\partial t^2} = - k y = - m \omega^2 y$